MasonEgger/website/docs/blog/posts/008-writing_talk_proposals.md

 Should be 3 things
 ```
-Audience Takeaways are one of the most _vital_ parts of a CFP, and you'll rarely see a CFP ask for this[^11].
+Audience Takeaways are one of the most _vital_ parts of a CFP, and you'll rarely see a CFP ask for this(1).
 It isn't enough to tell people what your talk about, but _what they are getting out of your talk_.
 Single-track conferences are rare.
 There are usually at least two or more talks happening simultaneously.
 Let the viewer know what to expect from your talk so they can choose the correct talk for them.
+{ .annotate }

+1. And kudos to the ones that do.

 In this section, I write three bullet points of takeaways I want attendees to get out of my talk.
 And three is a hard stop for me.
 If you've never heard of [The Rule of Three](https://en.wikipedia.org/wiki/Rule_of_three_(writing)) you should read up on it.
 The tl;dr is that trios of things are more satisfying and effective than other numbers.
 There's some deep psychology around it that I can't explain, but it works.